OSPI Building & Certification Department Limited Hours — Thursday, Aug. 20

 Substance Use Disorder (SUD) Prevention and Mental Health Promotion is a resource showing the statewide prevention programs along with the state’s strategic plan and prevention priorities.

-The Washington Healthy Youth Survey provides survey data showing trends over time to help inform parents, schools and communities of youth health and wellbeing.
+The Washington Healthy Youth Survey provides survey data showing trends over time to help inform parents, schools, and communities of youth health and wellbeing.

-Washington teen link helpline is a statewide helpline for teens by teens.
-It is a resource for youth who want to talk to another teen about any concerns about bullying, drug and alcohol concerns, relationships, stress, or depression 7 days a week from 6-10pm.
+Washington Teen Link Helpline is a statewide helpline for teens by teens.
+It is a resource for youth who want to talk to another teen about any concerns about bullying, drug and alcohol concerns, relationships, stress, or depression 7 days a week from 6-10 pm.

 Youth and their families interested in treatment services can use the treatment locator by Washington Teen Link to find treatment services in the state of WA.